toniSta/blockchain_vaccination_records/consensus.md

 See [Judgements](#judgements) for more details on the judgement process.
 It will occur that at some point in time one node has more than one block with the same index that fulfills the consensus requirement.
 This means we have (temporarily) multiple possible branches and need to store the chain as a tree structure.
+Once a branch is denied by more than the half of admission nodes it is removed from the chain (and disk).
+Instead we will save the root block of the deleted branch as `dead branch`.
+More precisely we will store the judgements of this block since this is the actual proof.
+This enables us to reject this block directly if we receive it at a later point in time (e.g. due to network latency).

 > __Notice__:
 >